JimmyMcBride/me/projects/danger-music-theory.md

 ### My Contribution

-The website and the content were all built and written by myself.
+[DANGER!
+Music Theory](https://jimmymcbride.github.io/DANGER-Music-Theory/cmajkey) and the content were all built and written by myself.
 I took extra time to color coat each note one specific color.
 I also created tabs and images of scale shapes on the fretboard with GIMP.
 I spent a lot of time on this.
 If I only knew then, what I knew now, I could have built the whole thing a lot faster.

 ### Projects Impact